atkinsroy/ncal/README.md

 left culturally correct.
 Again, if this is affecting you and you can help with the specifics, I'd be prepared to look at this.
 For cultures that use extended unicode character sets, I probably will not attempt to shorten names.
 3. The non-optional calendars have no DateTimeFormat properties.
 So the culture that makes the most sense is used.
-For some calendars, this is ok; the month and day names from the ar-SA (Saudi Arabia) uses the same names.
+For some calendars, this is ok; the month and day names from the ar-SA (Saudi Arabia) uses the same names, for example.
 But other calendars, like Hebrew, use different names to the closest culture (in this case he-IL, this uses the Gregorian calendar and has different names in Hebrew to the Hebrew calendar).
 I suspect this is true for other calendars too.
 Note that the Julian calendar uses an ISO 1806 culture because, well I live in a country which follows this standard.
-4. Some Lunar calendars have 13 months in some years.
+5. Some Lunar calendars have 13 months in some years.
 The thirteenth month displays ok when displaying a year, but for the same reason as above, this month has no heading.
 This is because the DateTimeFormat for the closest culture invariably uses Gregorian which has twelve months only.
 In summary, I don't think .NET Framework supports none default calendars with respect to DateTimeFormat.